CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 For tilesets that have uniform subdivision for each tile up to a certain level, it is redundant to store the tile subdivision state information.
 The `completeLevels` property is used to indicate how many levels within the tileset are complete.
 Complete levels are levels in which all tiles subdivide implicitly and internally (using the bitcode `11`).

+##### Maximum Level

+The maximum level property describes the highest level of subdivision in the tileset.

 #### Content

 This is a one bit representation of whether or not a tile has content associated with it.